Is Palm Discontinued? What Happened?

 What happened to Palm?

-HP agreed to acquire Palm in April 2010 and completed the acquisition in July 2010 for about 1.2 billion dollars.
+HP acquired Palm in 2010 for about 1.2 billion dollars.
 HP later ended webOS device operations in August 2011, which effectively ended Palm as an active hardware platform.

 Why did Palm fail?

 Palm struggled in the modern smartphone era because strong hardware ideas were no longer enough on their own.
-The company faced major disadvantages in app selection, developer support, carrier distribution, marketing scale, and long term platform investment compared with Apple and leading Android vendors.
+The company faced major disadvantages in app selection, developer support, carrier distribution, marketing scale, and long-term platform investment compared with Apple and Android vendors.

 What was webOS?